-Question Answer Marks EITHER 10(a) In what ways, and with what effects, does Morrison present female strength and resilience in the novel?
-Mark according to the levels of response marking criteria.
-25 OR 10(b) Discuss the effects of the writing in the following passage, considering Morrison's presentation of the relationship between Sethe and Beloved, here and elsewhere in the novel.
+Question Answer Marks EITHER 10(a) In what ways, and with what effects, does Morrison present Sweet Home in the novel?
+25 Mark according to the levels of response marking criteria.
+OR 10(b) Discuss the effects of the writing in the following passage, considering in what ways it is characteristic of Morrison's narrative methods and concerns.
 25 Mark according to the levels of response marking criteria.